Balkan Adventure

 Day 8

-SarajevoToday travel by bus through beautiful countryside to Sarajevo.
-The journey will take around eight hours in total, so sit back and enjoy the scenery.
+SarajevoToday, travel by bus through the beautiful countryside to Sarajevo.
+This a long drive, so sit back and enjoy the scenery.
 Sarajevo is Bosnia and Herzegovina's small but vibrant capital.
 Twenty years after the end of a devastating war, Sarajevo is slowly asserting itself as one of Europe's most beautiful and interesting destinations.
 The city often draws comparisons with Istanbul as a city that mixes east and west – dotted with minarets, mosques, bazaars and the aroma of coffee.
-On arrival, embark on a guided tour to gain an insight into the history and culture of the city.
-Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque (the famous Begova Džamija) all within close proximity.
-In the evening, perhaps enjoy a simple but delicious meal in Bascarsija, Sarajevo's old bazaar.
-Out from here the city’s history unfolds – from Ottoman-era buildings to the elaborate constructions of the Austro-Hungarian period and on to the ugly structures of the communists.
-Try the local speciality of bosanski cevapi (grilled minced meat mixed with mild spices).
+When you arrive, take a guided tour for an insight into the history and culture of the city.
+Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque all within close proximity.
+Tonight, enjoy a simple but delicious meal in Bascarsija, Sarajevo's old bazaar and try the local speciality of bosanski cevapi (grilled minced meat mixed with mild spices).

 Meals: Breakfast -